jhu/checkers-on-rails/README.md

 Final project for SWE 681: Secure Software Design

 ### Current Status
-Still buggy and being tested but the game is live at [Heroku](https://gentle-meadow-9245.herokuapp.com/) cloud platform.
+Still buggy and being tested but the game is live at my Heroku cloud platform.
+Email me for the url.

 ### Setup Checkers on localhost
 0. Ensure you have at least Ruby 2.1.0 installed.
 See below for installation details.
+1. Download and unarchive the zip, navigate to the root of this unarchived folder
-1. To install gem packages, run `bundle install`
+2. To install gem packages, run `bundle install`
-2. To intialize the database, run `rake db:setup`
+3. To intialize the database, run `rake db:setup`
-3. Optional: To generate fake data for the database, run `rake db:populate` use `--trace` tag if it failed.
+4. Optional: To generate fake data for the database, run `rake db:populate` use `--trace` tag if it failed.
-4. To start rails server `rails s` (Default port number is 3000 but you can specify port number by using `-p XXXX' flag)
+5. To start rails server `rails s` (Default port number is 3000 but you can specify port number by using `-p XXXX' flag where XXXX being any value)
-5. Navigate to `localhost:3000`
+6. Navigate to `localhost:3000`

 *Important*: Be sure to change the `admin` username password as it defaults to `Admin123` when deploying this app for first time!